As a social service worker for the public for many years, I have guided people in the right direction to repair and deter ID theft.

-Some third party agencies like banks, colleges, credit card companies, and other businesses like to use the SSN as a form of identifier, because else has your unique SSN.
+Some third-party agencies like banks, colleges, credit card companies, and other businesses like to use the SSN as a form of identification because no one else has your unique SSN.
 But that is not what the SSN is for.
-It is solely for a person to be allowed to be employed.
+It solely allows a person to be employed.

 In some circumstances, an SSN can be assigned to an individual that doesn't allow them to work, and it clearly states that on the card.
 The Social Security Administration may do this if the individual needs an SSN to be able to receive federal or state government assistance.

 Assuming you were already assigned an SSN card, replacing a card is very simple.
 If you lost your SSN card or had it stolen, all you have to do is go to your nearest Social Security Administration (SSA) office.
 You can find the nearest office by going to SSA.gov and typing in your zip code in the text box.

 You do not have to fill out an application; they will just take walk-ins.
 If you do want to bring an application, grab the application from SSA.gov.
 (Click on "2.
 Fill out and print an application" near the bottom.)
 You will also need to bring a State ID or driver's license if you are over 18 years of age.